Higgs-confinement continuity and matching of Aharonov-Bohm phases: Aharonov-Bohm phase around superfluid vortex

 We consider theories in which the AB phase is nontrivial $O_\Omega \neq 1$ in the Higgs regime, e.g., the dense QCD.
 Since the fundamental matter decouples in the deep confining limit, it would be plausible to determine $O_\Omega = 1$ in the confining regime.
 This apparent mismatch in the AB phase $O_\Omega$ may cast doubt on the Higgs-confinement continuity.
 Based on this observation, Ref.~{\cite{Cherman:2020hbe}} conjectured that a Higgs-confinement transition exists with an order parameter $O_\Omega$.

 Here, supporting the Higgs-confinement continuity, we propose the following solution to the mismatch problem (Fig.~\ref{fig:vortex-matching.pdf}): \begin{enumerate}[label=(\Alph*)] \item If there exists a symmetry constraining the AB phase to discrete values, the AB phase is nontrivial even in the confining regime. \item If not, the AB phase can continuously interpolate the confining and Higgs limits. \end{enumerate} We explicitly demonstrate these claims in the following two examples: (1) a lattice version of the toy model proposed in \cite{Cherman:2020hbe} and (2) an $SU(N)$ lattice gauge model with a fundamental $U(N)$-valued scalar, which is analogous to the gauged Ginzburg-Landau effective model for the CFL phase at $N=3$.
+To this end, we calculate the AB phase in two calculable limits: strong coupling and deep Higgs limits, which connect the Higgs and confining regimes.
 We find that Claim (A) applies to (1) and (2) at $N=2$ and that Claim (B) applies to (2) for $N>2$.